Booking Your Trip

-By regulation, anyone visiting Bhutan must have a guide and must pay an all-inclusive rate of USD $200 for low season (June, July August, December, January, February) USD $250 peak season (March, April, May, September, October, November) per night which doesn’t include airfare and USD $40 visa fee (unless you’re an Indian, Bangladeshis or Maldivian national).
+By regulation, anyone visiting Bhutan must have a guide and must pay an all-inclusive rate of USD $450 per night which doesn’t include airfare and USD $40 visa fee (unless you’re an Indian, Bangladeshis or Maldivian national).
 And USD $30-$40 nightly tariff for duo and solo travellers.
-This includes your private guide, 3-star lodging, and three meals per-day and the ground transfers.
+This includes your private tour with professional english speaking guide, at least 3-star hotel lodging, and three meals per-day and the ground transfers.

-From the total package 35% of what you pay goes to the government to put toward free education and healthcare, building infrastructure and conservation.
+From the total package 45% of what you pay goes to the government to put toward free education and healthcare, building infrastructure and conservation (sustainable development fund).